Bereaved Children’s Awareness Week 2022 on our Promotional Assets page.

 Prejudice: e.g., people with mental health issues are dangerous, and I am afraid of them.

 Prejudice is when people form opinions without being fully aware of the facts.
-People with self-experience of mental health conditions frequently encounter discrimination daily, which negatively impacts them.
+People with self-experience of mental health conditions frequently encounter discrimination daily, negatively impacting them.

 Discrimination: e.g., I do not want to work with someone with a mental health issue/condition.